rossrobino/ovr/apps/docs/src/content/docs.md

 "</p>";
 ```

-Browsers are built for streaming, they parse and paint as much of the HTML as possible as soon as it arrives.
-Most critically, the `<head>` of the document can be sent immediately to kick off the requests for any other required assets as soon as possible.
+Web browsers are built for streaming, they parse and paint HTML as it arrives.
+Most critically, the `<head>` of the document can be sent immediately to start the requests for linked assets (JavaScript, CSS, etc.) as soon as possible.

 ovr's architecture gives you true streaming SSR and progressive rendering out of the box.
 No hydration bundle, no buffering---just HTML over the wire, as soon as it's ready.